 5. Play Offline To Avoid Hellish Invasions

-From what I’ve seen and heard over social media, Elden Ring is susceptible to souls-like purists.
-You’re bound to experience pointless “you’re not playing the game right” etc comments over things like using summons, multiplayer, certain builds.
-Not only that but you’re also likely to be invaded by PvP pros.
+From what I’ve seen and read on social media, Elden Ring is susceptible to soulslike purists.
+You’re bound to experience pointless “you’re not playing the game right” comments over things like using summons, multiplayer, and certain builds.
+Not only that, but you’re also likely to be invaded by PvP pros.
 This is undoubtedly one of the most hellish experiences in video gaming history.
 It is even worse now that Elden Ring has added crouching to the genre, allowing for some devilish teabagging shenanigans.

 However, I must say that the messages left on the floor by Elden Ring players are absolutely fantastic.
-By far the best messages are the ones identifying every single animal in the game as a dog, whether it be literally any animal as long as it isn’t a dog.
+By far, the best messages identify every animal in the game as a dog, whether it be any animal as long as it isn’t a dog.
 Regardless, you can always opt to play offline.
 While this will take away a fundamental part of the game – akin to Death Strandings’ online features – you will still have an enjoyable experience.
 There’s absolutely no shame in it.

 6. Exploration Is The Key To Having Fun In Elden Ring

-Elden Ring is an open-world game and as per most open-world games, exploration is always key.
-Especially in a game that’s as punishing as Elden Ring, it’s important to explore and find whatever you possibly can and use it to your advantage.
-This may be in the form of a new weapon or armour, maybe a new Spirit Ash or flask upgrades.
+Elden Ring is an open-world game, and exploration is key.
+Especially in a game as punishing as Elden Ring, it’s important to explore and find whatever you can use to your advantage.
+This may be in the form of a new weapon, armour, or a new Spirit Ash or flask upgrade.
 Whatever it may be, you definitely want anything and everything available to you.

-Fun fact: if you explore enough before fighting Margit you can actually gain an item called Margit’s Shackle which binds Margit twice throughout the fight.
-This is a huge bonus to the fight which can hopefully alleviate some of the difficulty for players.
+Fun Fact: if you explore enough before fighting Margit, you can actually gain an item called Margit’s Shackle, which binds Margit twice throughout the fight.
+This is a huge bonus to the fight, hopefully alleviating some of the players’ difficulty.

 7. Elemental Weapons/Attributes Will Help You A Lot

-There are various elements that you can apply to weapons in order to gain an advantage.
-While I initially brushed this off as a fairly minor system in Elden Ring, like with the majority of combat-related mechanics, it turned out to be far more important.
-Recently, I finally discovered that an enemy I was fighting was weak to fire, and essentially could be stunlocked via hitting them with a flame attack.
+You can apply various elements to weapons to gain an advantage.
+While I initially brushed this off as a fairly minor system in Elden Ring, like with most combat-related mechanics, it turned out to be far more important.
+Recently, I finally discovered that an enemy I was fighting was weak to fire and could be stun-locked by hitting them with a flame attack.

 8. Bleed/Bloodloss In Elden Ring Can Be Both Your Friend And Your Enemy

-Bleeding can be a great tool in combat as it is not only effective against regular enemies but also against those pesky bosses too.
-Not only that but it’s incredibly satisfying seeing a huge burst of damage on any enemy’s health bar.
+Bleeding can be a great tool in combat as it is not only effective against regular enemies but also against those pesky bosses.
+Not only that, but it’s incredibly satisfying to see a huge burst of damage on any enemy’s health bar.

 9. Elden Ring’s Difficulty Fluctuates A Lot